 One exception to this is that cats have been known to eat certain plants and grasses occasionally, usually as an emetic (a substance that causes vomiting).

 Cats are unable to synthesize some essential nutrient that is necessary for survival that human beings can.
-These nutrients include the amino acids arginine and taurine.
+These nutrients include the essential amino acids arginine and taurine.

 Cats lack the specific physiology to extract nutrients efficiently from plant-based materials and require a high protein diet, which is why high-energy meats from freshly killed prey are optimal foods.
 So it is necessary for you to provide these nutrients directly to your cats through natural meat in their diet.